george-hawkins/arf-drone/notes.md

 Waypoints
 ---------

-The Pixhawk can take an SD card which can be used to store waypoints (among other things - see [here](https://pixhawk.ethz.ch/software/imu/sd_card)) and you can communicate directly with the Pixhawk via USB and so establish a flight plan without the ground control software then needing to communicate with the drone while in flight.
+The Pixhawk can take an SD card which can be used to store waypoints (among other things - see [here](https://pixhawk.ethz.ch/software/imu/sd_card)) and before flying you can connect directly to the Pixhawk via USB and so establish a flight plan without the ground control software then needing to communicate with the drone while in flight.

 However in-flight interaction between the ground control software and the drone might be interesting and I might have bought the necessary telemetry kit (which also comes as a bundle option with the Unmanned Tech Pixhawk) if it had not been out of stock: